Developer-DAO/developer-dao-dot-com/cms/README.md

 yarn seed
 ```

-> ⚠️ This will clear all data from all available collections
+> ⚠️ This will **clear all data** from all available collections

+> ⚠️ If something happens during seeding and data starts to grow rapidly - **clear User collection** manually

 #### How it works?